uv10000/P3/writeup_P3_U_Voll.md

 As a starting point, I used my leNet implementation as from the lecture/quizz, as suggested.

 It did not work out of the box, and I observed severe overfitting.

-Near 100% accuracy on the training set but far less (~ 60%) on the validation set.
+Symptoms: Near 100% accuracy on the training set but far less (~ 60%, initially) on the validation set.

 Two major improvements:
 * Regularisation (both L_2 and dropout, details see below).
-Still underfitting but better (80% training accuracy).
+Still overfitting but better (80% training accuracy).
-* converting to greyscale.
-Surprisingly this massively improved the validation-set-accuracy.
+* Conversion to greyscale.
+Surprisingly (to me), this massively improved the validation-set-accuracy beyond the limit of 93%.

-After some tuning (details see below) I acchieved 96% accuracy on the validation set.
+After some tuning (all details see below) I acchieved 96% accuracy on the validation set.

 I did not have to use any form of data augmentation to get this relatively pleasing result.